wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

 1. You have Varnish Cache enabled for your CDN node.
 1. You updated prices on your site.
 1. All requests are proxied via CDN, and the cache is not updated immediately.
-1. Site users see the old prices for too long.
+1. Site users see the old prices for some time.

 To resolve the problem, you may disable Varnish Cache.
 To do so, in the **Nodes** section, from your CDN node menu, select **Disable Varnish Cache**.